 - Target Retirement Age: When you plan to retire.

-- TRS Tier: Tier 1 or Tier 2.
+- TRS Tier: Tier 1 or Tier 2 in this calculator to compare standard and more conservative estimates.

 How to Use It Effectively